What makes us Singaporeans? What are our similarities? What are the things that are special to us Singaporeans?

 Singlish has became so prominent in Singaporeans lives that out of 10 sentences that we say in our daily lives, more than half of it has Singlish incorporated in it.
-When many tourist visit our country, they would do some research on our culture and country.
+During our current affairs discussion at Jocelyn Chinese Tuition, many of my peers mentioned that they are very comfortable with Singlish as well.
+When tourists visit our country, they would do some research on our culture and country.
 Frequently when they come across the term “Singlish”, most of them are clueless as to what it is.

 If I am ever asked by tourists on what Singlish is, I would proudly say that Singlish is a unique ‘language’ created by locals and used by most if not all.